2024 United States state legislative elections explained

 See main article: 2024 Texas Senate election and 2024 Texas House of Representatives election.

-Half of the seats of the Texas Senate and all of the seats of the Texas House of Representatives are up for election in 2024.
+Half of the seats of the Texas Senate and all of the seats of the Texas House of Representatives were up for election in 2024.
 Republicans currently control both chambers.
 Texas House Republicans have experienced considerable intraparty strife over issues such as school vouchers and the 2023 impeachment of Ken Paxton, the state's attorney general.
-Retirements and primary battles have left over 30 seats open for the general election.
-Nevertheless, Republicans are expected to maintain control of the legislature.[8]
-[9]
+Retirements and primary battles left over 30 seats open for the general election.[17]
+[18] Republicans made minor gains in both legislative chambers, flipping two House seats and one Senate seat in the heavily Hispanic and historically-Democratic Rio Grande Valley.[19]

 + colspan="5" Texas Senate